-Financial resources are sufficient to support and sustain student learning programs and services and improve institutional effectiveness.
+1. Financial resources are sufficient to support and sustain student learning programs and services and improve institutional effectiveness.
 The distribution of resources supports the development, maintenance, allocation and reallocation, and enhancement of programs and services.
 The institution plans and manages its financial affairs with integrity and in a manner that ensures financial stability.
 (ER 18)

-Saddleback College is one of two colleges in the South Orange County Community College District.
 The District and College are well-funded and have strong, well-established resource allocation processes.
 The College has sufficient financial resources to support and sustain student learning programs and services and improve institutional effectiveness, and manages its resources with a high degree of integrity to ensure financial stability.
 In fiscal year 2022-2023, the District projects to receive over \$100.9 million in local property tax and enrollment fee revenue above the state funding formula for California community colleges (3.D.01-01).
 The District and College ongoing operations are funded using the state funding formula and excess local (Basic Aid) funds are used to meet long-term obligations, capital assets, and other specified costs (3.D.01-02, 3.D.01-03).
 Although property tax revenue is less volatile than other State revenue, and is not dependent on enrollment, the College's budget follows the State formula so college funding is subject to the volatility of enrollments.